feklee/theta-control/README.md

      3. There never is a response (PTP/IP packet type 7) for the command sent in step 1.

+    Whether this is an issue with `ptp.js`, with `TCPSocket`, or with the Theta needs research.

   * When connecting to the Theta from a ThinkPad T420si / Windows 7 / Firefox
     31.0 / Simulator 1.3, then the TCP socket often closes when querying battery level.
 This does not happen when connecting from a Keon / Firefox